monome/docs/norns/reference/lib/ui.md

 ### description

 A library to simplify the creation and use of UI elements in scripts.
+It offloads the code for each of the elements from your script and allows you to focus on the content.

+`ui` provides the tools for creating, updating, and querying different UI elements which can be used for:

+- providing multiple pages in your script;
+- using multiple tabs for different features;
+- displaying lists or scrolling lists;
+- displaying information in dials or sliders; or
+- creating "pop-up" messages for errors or for feedback to users.

+The UI elements can also be used in combination in a single script.

+`ui` handles the redrawing of the elements on the screen.
+The structure of each of the UI elements also provides a convenient way of structuring your script itself, and the state of the UI elements can be queried very simply.

 Contributed by @markeats.